 Take a daily photo

-While you are travelling, get into the habit of taking a photo of the individual with dementia on your phone.
-This can be extremely useful if they are separated from you at any point during your trip.
-Make sure to take both a close-up of their face and a wide-angle image that shows what they are currently wearing.
-That way you can show people around you exactly who you are looking for.
+While you are travelling, get into the habit of taking a photo of your companion with dementia on your phone.
+This can be extremely useful if they’re separated from you during your trip.
+Make sure to take both a close-up of their face and a wide-angle image that shows what they’re wearing.
+That way you can show people around you exactly who you’re looking for.

-You could also wear, or give to the person with dementia, an ID bracelet that has a brief description of the condition, as well as contact details that can help you find each other again.
+You could also give your companion, an ID bracelet that has a brief description of their condition and contact details.
+This would help you find each other again.

 For everything else, there’s Free Spirit travel insurance.
 A great backup in the event that your trip changes.